Vibe coding in 2026: build real apps without writing code

 This playbook works for creators who need to validate business ideas quickly without significant technical investment.
 The goal is shipping a working version within one week that can process real customer transactions.

 Day 1-2: Define your core user story and choose Base44 for simplicity.
 Avoid feature creep by limiting scope to one primary user action.
-A fitness creator focused solely on “users can book and pay for personal training sessions” — no scheduling optimization, no workout tracking, no social features.
+A fitness creator focused solely on “users can book and pay for personal training sessions,” with no scheduling optimization, no workout tracking, no social features.

 Day 3-4: Generate your core application using detailed prompts that specify business rules.
 Include edge cases like “what happens when someone books a slot that becomes unavailable” and “how do we handle payment failures during checkout.”

 Day 5-6: Test with real users, not friends or family.
 Customer behavior reveals requirements gaps that specifications miss.
-The fitness creator discovered users wanted confirmation emails with calendar integration — a requirement that hadn’t appeared in their original spec.
+The fitness creator discovered users wanted confirmation emails with calendar integration, a requirement that had not appeared in their original spec.

 Day 7: Deploy and start collecting money.
 Revenue validates demand better than user feedback, and paying customers provide different quality feedback than free testers.